PrestaShop/docs/src/content/1.7/development/Multistore/getting-started/_index.md

 ## Enabling multistore

-By default, your shop will manage only one store, if you want to manage more than one store you must enable multistore features in the back office.
+By default, you can manage only one store in your back-office, if you want to manage more than one store you must enable multistore feature.

 - In **Shop Parameters** > **General**, click on "Enable multistore"